 “The future of education was invented in 1906” according to Pascal-Emmanuel Gobry (Forbes Magazine, Jan.
 22, 2014), the year that Maria Montessori opened her first classroom.
 He states that her pedagogy was “revolutionary”, and for the time, it was.
 It still is today!

 Our Montessori environment is intentionally peaceful and provides children with opportunities to practice skills that will help them navigate social situations with grace.
-Our students can be heard encouraging their peers and offering to lend a helping hand.
-Your children will be greeted each day with a handshake from the head of school and their teachers, because each individual child is important to us!
-Perhaps most significant, we see our children as so much more than students and are committed to helping them grow as respectful and well-balanced individuals who learn to see the world beyond themselves.
+Students can be heard encouraging their peers and offering to lend a helping hand.
+Children are greeted each day with a handshake from the head of school and their teachers.
+Each individual child is important to us!
+We see our children as more than students and are committed to helping them grow as respectful and well-balanced individuals who learn to see the world beyond themselves.